crespire/ruby_chess/README.md

 end
 ```

-I think this is a good start to Move
+I think this is a good start to Move.
+I thought about adding some enumerable methods to Move.
+Might be helpful to work with them similar to arrays.